 - a regional developer wanting to obtain a technical perspective on bioenergy

 - an energy and environmental manager interested in using bioenergy

 - a process heat system designer interested in biomass as a heat source.

-This course has been developed in conjunction with SUPERGEN Bioenergy Hub.
+This course has been developed in conjunction with SUPERGEN Bioenergy Hub and the EPSRC Leeds Centre for Doctoral Training in Bioenergy.
 The SUPERGEN team at Leeds is based within the Energy Research Institute (ERI), which is the largest academic research establishment in the UK focused on energy and resources research and development.

 - cost of tuition